 Are you generating Gel Permeation Chromatography/Size Exclusion Chromatography (GPC/SEC) data for comparison to historical results?
 Do your novel samples complicate multi-detector analyses?
 Or are you simply feeling nostalgic for calibration curves?
-Whatever your reason, the OMNISEC software now offers a variety of analysis options for your samples!
+Whatever your reason, the OMNISEC software now offers a variety of analysis options with calibration curves for your samples!

 - Conventional calibration